teddymacn/ml_in_action_study_notes/part1/ch13/README.md

 7. Transform the data into the new space created by the top N eigenvectors;
 8. Add back the mean of step 1 to each value of the new matrix;

-Why PCA works is because, the eigenvalues actually represents the importance of the related data in the matrix, so if we remove related data of some small eigenvalues, we get a lower dimensional matrix, but we still have most of the information of the dataset.
+Why PCA works is because, the eigenvalues actually represents the importance of the related data in the matrix, so if we remove the related data of some small eigenvalues, we get a lower dimension matrix, but we still have most of the information of the dataset.

 ## Demo Code